ScooloV/bbpedia/docs/matched_play/guide.md

 Purchasing a Secondary Skill for a player will cost 2 Skill Points.
 Teams are limited to the number of Secondary Skills they can purchase depending on their Tier.
-A Tier 1 team can have a maximum of 1 Secondary Skill on the team, a Tier 2 team can have a maximum of 2 Secondary Skills on the team, and a Tier 3 team can have a maximum of 3 Secondary Skills on the team.
+A Tier 1 team can have a maximum of 1 Secondary skill on the team, a Tier 2 team can have a maximum of 2 Secondary skills on the team, and a Tier 3 team can have a maximum of 3 Secondary skills on the team.

 Each player can only be given a single additional Skill, though there is no limit to the number of times a particular Skill can be chosen - so